 - The chart above shows a variety of measures from the Volatility Index (\$VIX) to momentum and deviation from intermediate term moving averages. - We noted back in September and early October that a rally into year-end was likely.
-At that time all of the indicators had pushed down into their respective "BUY" ranges. - Now that situation has reversed, with all indicators back into their respective "SELL" ranges. - While the correction on Monday did start reversing those more extreme overbought conditions, there is still more work to be done before a "buying" opportunity is available.
+At that time all of the indicators had pushed down into their respective "BUY" ranges. - Now that situation has reversed, with all indicators back into their respective "SELL" ranges. - The previous correction at the end of January did little to reverse those more extreme overbought conditions.
 This is not "bearish" or suggestive of a "crash" coming, but rather just suggesting that currently the risk/reward for adding additional equity risk is not optimal.
-A consolidation of price would also resolve the overbought condtions.

-Be patient for a correction back to support that allows for a better entry point for trading positions.
+A consolidation of price would also resolve the overbought conditions. - Be patient for a correction back to support that allows for a better entry point for trading positions. - •